 - File a ‘notice of intended opposition’ using form TM7a to extend the opposition period from 2 months to 3 months - this will hopefully cause the applicant to withdraw on the basis that they would rather avoid opposition proceedings.
 The TM7a should be accompanied by a letter to the applicant demanding they withdraw and giving notice that if they do not, the objector will commence opposition proceedings.
 This is almost always the most sensible option because it gives both sides the chance to withdraw without being at risk of paying the other side’s costs.
 The applicant will lose their IPO fees but that is the price for not thoroughly searching the register and dealing with potential objectors beforehand.

-Whats does the IPOs letter state?
+What does the IPOs letter state?

 The notice makes it clear that trade mark owners do not lose their rights against the applicant if they do nothing, leading the owner of the prior mark to believe they could defer taking action.
-While it is correct that invalidation proceedings are still open to an owner of prior trade mark, these are much less likely to be successful and could mean the applicant is less likely to settle if they have then spent money on trade mark registrations, marketing and merchandise.
+While it is correct that invalidation proceedings are still open to an owner of the prior trade mark, these are much less likely to be successful and could mean the applicant is less likely to settle if they have then spent money on trade mark registrations, marketing, and merchandise.
 Even if they are successful, invalidation proceedings invariably take longer and cost more than most straightforward objections.

-The IPO do not explain in their letter to owners of prior marks that the applicant may already be using the trade mark in their application and this will probably infringe the prior mark.
+The IPO does not explain in their letter to owners of prior marks that the applicant may already be using the trade mark in their application and this will probably infringe the prior mark.
 The Trade Marks Tribunal which deals with opposition proceedings does not have jurisdiction to deal with this infringement.
 Objecting to an application is not the same as bringing infringement proceedings and does not have the consequence of requiring the applicant to stop using the mark, they just cannot have it registered.
 Infringement proceedings in the Intellectual Property and Enterprise Court should always be contemplated and the letter accompanying the notice of opposition could include the usual ‘cease and desist’ requirements of a letter of claim.

 Find out more